Filipina Comfort Women: Removal from site in Manila

 On April 27, 2018, the Department of Public Works and Highways (DPWH) removed the statue, along with two others, for a drainage improvement project along the Baywalk.
 Many individuals and groups, including Gabriela Women's Party condemned the removal, stating their opposition to historical revisionism and submission to Japanese policy.
 They also stated that this has been an unlawful removal, since the heritage act protects markers and memorials by the NHCP.
 President Duterte remarked that the memorial can be placed in a private property, since the state would not want to "antagonize" other countries.

 On May 10, 2018, Representatives Emmi De Jesus and Arlene Brosas, both from the Gabriela Women's Party filed House Resolution 1859, directing a probe by the House of Representatives, specifically, the House committee on foreign affairs, on the issue of removal.
 The resolution states that it is in violation of laws and it is a dishonor on the memory and experiences of the comfort women.
 Moreover, it also states its relation with the pressure, especially with the earlier installation of similar statues in the United States and South Korea.

 Transfer to Antipolo

 After the statue was removed from its former site in Manila, the statue was transported to Antipolo, Rizal.
 The sculpture was stored inside the private studio of its artist, Jonas Roces.
 The statue was given to its artist for repair, while the project's funders looked for a possible new location for the artwork.

 Theft

 By August 2019, the statue went missing.
-After the funders of the Filipina Comfort Women found a new location for the statue at Baclaran Church, they contacted Jonas Roces but the sculptor said that the statue was stolen from his studio.
+After the funders of the Filipina Comfort Women found a new location for the statue at Baclaran Church, they contacted Jonas Roces but the sculptor failed to show up and claimed that the statue was "stolen" from his studio.